learn-compsci/webtop/README.md

 `webtop` is heavily based on [docker-webtop](https://github.com/linuxserver/docker-webtop), which is itself based on [KasmVNC](https://github.com/linuxserver/docker-baseimage-kasmvnc).
 KasmVNC is the primary technology that allows us to interact with the Linux desktop in a browser over [VNC](https://en.wikipedia.org/wiki/VNC).
 Our contributions are limited to modifications of the base images to make them appropriate for our use case.

 6. To update the environment to the latest we provide, use `docker compose pull`.

+## Troubleshooting

+### Error: failed to bind host port..

+If you see an error like "failed to bind host port for 0.0.0.0:3000", that means you might already have an application running on that port.

+Solution: go to the `docker-compose.yml` file in this folder.
+Under `ports`, change the `3000:3000` to e.g., `3005:3000`, where `3005` is the new port number on your existing operating system.
+Now you can use `localhost:3005` to access WebTop.

 ## Testing